Mhdez221993/react_todo_app/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)

 # React Todo App

-In this project we will refactor the Todo App component we developed in the past projects.
-Instead of using class based components, we will use now hooks.
+In this React tutorial for beginners, you will learn how to build a React project step by step.
+Starting from the fundamentals, to building a React application and then deploying on the web.

 ![screeshoot](./src/assess/math-magicians.png)

 ## Built With

 - JavaScript
 - React
 - Webpack